Wednesday, October 23, 2024

 Bibimbap (Korean Rice with Meat & Mixed Vegetables) 🌶 🇰🇷

 For rice lovers, the Korean Bibimbap is a gem.
-The warm bowl of rice comes with a colourful arrangement of meat and vegetables flavoured by a mildly spicy Bibimbap sauce, topped with a fried egg or two sunny side up.
+The warm bowl of rice comes with a colourful arrangement of meat and vegetables flavoured by a mildly spicy Bibimbap sauce, topped with a fried egg side up.
 It is not difficult to make in the home kitchen using leftovers in the fridge, if you like.
 In this recipe, I use beef mince, spinach, bean sprouts, carrots and mushrooms.
 Like many Korean recipes, garlic, sesame oil and toasted sesame seeds feature prominently as seasoning ingredients.
 In restaurants, bibimbap is often served in a sizzling hot stone/clay/ceramic bowl.
 If you have one of these that can be used on the (gas) stove top, a layer of crispy rice at the bottom of the bowl can be achieved.
 Otherwise, serving Bibimbap in an ordinary bowl is fine.
 Mix everything up before digging in for a nutritiously balanced and satisfying meal.

 Serves 3-4